jonathan401/tooltip-of-some-sort/README.md

-# tooltip
+# Hey there 👋🏽

-Trying to create a clickable tooltip that can be customized using typed props to appear at specific positions.
+This is a project that helps create customizable tooltips in terms of background colour, width and height and position.

  This could come-in handy when working on my react projects.
 For example clicking on an avatar to reveal some information about the user.
 The information about the user can be passed to the tooltip component using `props.children`.
-But since is just a vanilla
+But since this is just a vanilla
 JavaScript project, that functionality may not work properly.
-I built this project using typescript in order to sharpen my typescript skills and also help me understand how typescript works 🙂
+I built this project using typescript in order to sharpen my typescript skills and also help me understand how typescript works 🙂.

 # Notes